jcabrerizo/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 - **S3 Reduces Redundancy Storage (RRS)**
 	- Designed to provide 99.99% durability and 99.99% availability of objects over a given year.
+- **S3 One Zone IA**
+	- Just for reproducible objects, is cheaper but offer less availability.
+It isn’t valid to real time / constant access.
 - **Glacier (Separate product from S3)**
 	- Very cost effective but used for data archival only
 	- Generally takes 3 - 5 hours to restore from glacier